 2019 Proposed Water & Wastewater Rates

-The Pismo Beach City Council will hold a Public Hearing on the proposed increases to water and wastewater rates, and changes to the proposed water rate structure.
-The Public Hearing will be held on:
+The Pismo Beach City Council held a Public Hearing on the proposed increases to water and wastewater rates, and changes to the proposed water rate structure.
+The Public Hearing was held on:

 Date: Tuesday, March 19th, 2019

 Time: 6:00 p.m.

 Place: City of Pismo Beach, City Hall Council Chamber

 760 Mattie Road

 Pismo Beach, CA 93449

 The Public Hearing covered the proposed rate increases (June 2019 through January 2023) for water and wastewater/sewer services, and the proposed water rate structure change.
 This notice was provided to all property owners and customers who currently receive either of these services provided by the City of Pismo Beach.
 The adopted rate increases and the new water rate structure was effective June 5, 2019 and is reflected on the July and August 2019 bills.